Key Points

 The best way to collect and present continuous data is to simply be as accurate and thorough as possible.
 This type of data can be represented graphically by orienting the information around key variables or as part of a collated database.
 In either case, the goal is to collect as much measurable information about each data point as possible.

-Categorical vs Continuous Data: What’s the Difference?
+Categorical vs. Continuous Data: What’s the Difference?

 Categorical and continuous data are not mutually exclusive despite their opposing definitions.
-The most important difference between the terms is that “continuous data” describes the type of information collected or entered into study.
+The most important difference between the terms is that “continuous data” describes the type of information collected or entered into the study.
 In contrast, “categorical data” describes a way of sorting and presenting the information in the report.

-Categorical vs Continuous Data: Who would use Categorical and Continuous Data?
+Categorical vs. Continuous Data: Who Would Use Categorical and Continuous Data?

 Every company has reason to use both of these terms in their statistical analysis, which is also central to lean manufacturing and management practices.
 Categorical data is more often used when quantitative measurements are impossible or impractical.
 One example is asking customers to rate their experience as one of several categories.

 Continuous data can be turned into categorical data, but it doesn’t necessarily have to be presented this way.
 For example, when people register for a company’s website they have to choose their age from a list of years.
-Even though they could enter their age in years, months, days and exact minutes, presenting the information as continuous data would not be particularly useful.
+Even though they could enter their age in years, months, days, and exact minutes, presenting the information as continuous data would not be particularly useful.

-Choosing Between Categorical and Continuous Data: Real World Scenarios
+Categorical vs. Continuous Data: Real-World Scenarios

-Choosing whether to present data in categories or according to quantitative value really depends on what you want to accomplish.
+Choosing whether to present data in categories or according to quantitative value depends on what you want to accomplish.
 You need to know what questions you need to answer or what patterns you expect to find before organizing the data.
-Reporting continuous data helps analysts study the numbers and their implications free of any established structure, while reporting categorically puts information in context based on existing priorities.
+Reporting continuous data helps analysts study the numbers and their implications free of any established structure while reporting categorically puts information in context based on existing priorities.

 As an example, consider a person who is rating their progress with personal fitness and weight loss.
-They weigh themselves every week and take record of it to compare with future results.
+They weigh themselves every week and take a record of it to compare with future results.
 This is continuous data with objective and quantitative data points starting with 180.5 pounds and ranging down to 155.2 pounds.
 The method works great for assessing general physical weight loss.

 However, the person also rates their energy level as either “low,” “decent’ or “high” each day.
-This information is subjective, but still relevant for understanding changes in personal health and fitness.
+This information is subjective but still relevant for understanding changes in personal health and fitness.
 Any data point entered here must be in one of the three categories, so it’s ultimately highly relative and categorical data.

 Get to the Point of Data

 Leveraging data is not always easy.
-That’s why there are entire industries and professions dedicated to the art of gathering, collating and processing information.
+That’s why there are entire industries and professions dedicated to the art of gathering, collating, and processing information.
 Despite the overwhelming opportunity and scope of modern data analysis, business leaders need to keep things centered around the fundamentals.
-When you truly harness the power of information, you’ll know exactly where you are, where you want to go and how you can get there.
+When you truly harness the power of information, you’ll know exactly where you are, where you want to go, and how you can get there.

 About the Author